Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 #5.
 Motion Security System

-To begin with this project, motion itself is a surveillance software primarily used to create the base.
+To begin with this project, motion is a surveillance software primarily used to create the base.
 Besides this, it’s a free-to-use, open-source software designed explicitly for Linux.

 The logic of this system is to capture your motion and start recording as soon as you start making any movement.